We offer both helicopter and aeroplane simulator training.

 Aeroplane Simulator Training

 Our Elite Evolution S923 Aeroplane FNPT II MCC simulator was the first to be introduced into Africa.
-It offers a cost-effective way to train and meet your Instrument Flying Training requirements.
-It is fully EASA compliant and exceeding the requirements as laid down by the South African Civil Aviation Authority (SACAA)
+It offers a cost-effective way to train and meet your Instrument Flying training requirements.
+It is fully EASA compliant and exceeds the requirements as laid down by the South African Civil Aviation Authority (SACAA)